deployphp/docs/hosts.md

     ->set('branch', 'production');
 ~~~

-Now on _prod_ host branch setted to `production`, on other to `master`.
+Now onthe  _prod_ host the branch is set to `production`, on others to `master`.

 ### Gathering host info

-Inside any task, you can get host config with the `get` function and the host object with `host` function.
+Inside any task, you can get host config with the `get` function, and the host object with the `host` function.

 ~~~php
 task('...', function () {